-But when a change of conditions and circumstances suggests to the subminds affected thereby corresponding modifications of structure, does the learned author of World-Riddles not suppose that they are loth to part with or relinquish members that have been of great utility to the organism in the past, and that they, therefore, are inclined to preserve them in an atrophied state as And right here their conmementos of by-gone ages? scious memory comes prominently to the front and asserts itself by transmitting their conceptions of the now neglected parts to the few remaining cell-souls who are deputed by the sub-consciousness to guard against their total obliteration, since new changes in the organism's environs may necessitate a restoration to their former spheres of usefulness.
+But when a change of conditions and circumstances suggests to the subminds affected thereby corresponding modifications of structure, does the learned author World-Riddles not suppose that they are loth to part with or relinquish members that have been of great utility to the organism in the past, and that they, therefore, are inclined to preserve them in an atrophied state as mementos of by-gone ages?
+And right here their conscious memory comes prominently to the front and asserts itself by transmitting their conceptions of the now neglected parts to the few remaining cell-souls who are deputed by the sub-consciousness to guard against their total obliteration, since new changes in the organism's environs may necessitate a restoration to their former spheres of usefulness.